Safe and Sound Protocol in Dallas

 Safe and Sound Protocol FAQs

 • The Safe and Sound Protocol is 5 hour long auditory or music based intervention rooted in research.
 The intention is to reduce stress and auditory sensitivity while increasing social engagement and resilience.
-The music of the Safe and Sound Protocol is specificially filtered to send cues of safety to your nervous system, helping you to feel more settled, engaged, and balanced.
+The music of the Safe and Sound Protocol is specifically filtered to send cues of safety to your nervous system, helping you to feel more settled, engaged, and balanced.

 • Your role is really to listen and notice any feelings or sensations that arise while listening, sharing these with me as your provider.
 During listening sessions, we may also use breathing exercises, gentle movement, or art.
 We’ll decide what to do while you listen collaboratively based on your individual needs.